Some constructions of

 -

-A Lie algebra \(\fg\) is called semisimple if \(\fg=[\fg,\fg]\), or equivalently, if \(\fg\) has no solvable ideals.
-Every semisimple Lie algebra is isomorphic to a sum of simple ideals (simple = no nontrivial ideals at all). ↩
+is called semisimple if has no solvable ideals.
+By the Levi decomposition theorem every Lie algebra over can be written as a semidirect product of a semisimple subalgebra and a solvable ideal.
+Every semisimple Lie algebra is isomorphic to a sum of simple ideals (simple = no nontrivial ideals at all). ↩ -

 Don’t worry, there exists a canonical inner product on the root lattice making this precise.
 This allows us to think of a root system as living in some Euclidean space. ↩